Akmal Rizal: Kedah FA

 In 2002, he returned from abroad and played for his former youth club.
 In the 2003 Liga Perdana 1, he scored 10 goals in 24 games and become runner-up with the club.

 Selangor FA

 He then played for Selangor for the 2006–07 Malaysia Super League.

-Kuala Muda Naza FC
+Kuala Muda Naza

 In the 2009 Malaysia Super League, he joined the new promoted Kuala Muda Naza.

 Kelantan FA

 On 12 January 2010, he scored his first goal for Kelantan FA in a 3–0 win against Johor FA.
 Later, he finally won his first Malaysia Cup in the 2010 Malaysia Cup Final after Kelantan beat Negeri Sembilan FA 2-1.

 Perak FA

 After leaving Kelantan FA, he joined Perak FA and reunited with former national team coach Norizan Bakar.

 Kedah FA

 He made his second debut on 7 January 2013, appearing as a substitute in a 1–0 win against UiTM F.C..
 On 8 March 2013, he scored his first season goal, against Kuala Lumpur FA.
 He made 16 appearances with Kedah FA before he agreed to join Sarawak FA for the 2014 Malaysia Super League season.